 Currently the eyecare and the eyewear businesses are tied together.
-For many reasons this model is going through some changes.
-These changes may some day result in a new role for the optician.
 It is the goal of OpticianWorks to prepare you for a time when perhaps you will not be dependent on a doctor or “medical” practitioner for your “prescriptions.”

 However, for many years to come most of you will find yourself working for, or with, a doctor of optometry, ophthalmology or both.

 In either case you will need to know just some of the jargon, anatomy and physiology of the eye.